Company Voluntary Arrangement (CVA) FAQs

 A CVA is best suited for insolvent companies with unsecured debts and business models that would be viable, and profitable without those debts.

 There is no fixed cost for a CVA; each company’s circumstances vary.
-At Wilson Field, we don’t charge an upfront fee for CVAs.
 Once we’ve assessed your company’s situation, a monthly payment amount is decided, which will vary depending on how much you can afford.
 There will also be a Nominee Fee, which covers the work the IP will carry out, and is decided on a case-by-case basis.
 Finally, there are Supervisors Costs.
 These include the IP’s work after they are appointed.
 All these fees need to be approved by creditors before they can come into force.

 More information on a CVA’s costs

 A significant draw of a CVA is that the company can continue trading for the duration, usually without interruption to day-to-day activities.
-The director remains in control of the company for the duration, there are no upfront costs for the arrangement, and at the end, all the remaining unpaid debts are written off.
+The director remains in control of the company for the duration, and at the end, all the remaining unpaid debts are written off.

 There are considerations, however.
 Your company’s credit rating will be affected, and if you fail to maintain the repayments, you could face more serious insolvency action.